siriuscore/docs/README.md

 ---
-description: Welcome to Sirius documentation!
+Welcome to the Sirius documentation hub!
 ---

 # Welcome